pomponchik/fazy/README.md

 Based on the description of the internal structure of the library, you can understand that there are some limitations that should be taken into account.
 Here are some of them:

 - **The performance is obviously less** than that of the original f-strings embedded in the interpreter.
-Read more about this in the section with [benchmarks](#benchmarks).
+Read more about this in the section with [benchmark](#benchmark).
 - **Mutable objects can change their state between the time the references to them are saved and the final calculation of the string**.
 This means, for example, that if you create a `LazyString` object containing a reference to the list, then add another element to the list, and after that calculate the string - you will see the list in the already changed state in this line.
 - Heavy objects may not be destroyed during garbage collection as long as references to them are stored inside the `LazyString`.
 This may look like a memory leak in some rare cases and you should keep this in mind.
 - **`LazyString` objects, despite their almost complete similarity to `str`, still do not fully replace ordinary strings**.
 For example, such a string cannot be written to a file or serialized using pickle.
 Many built-in Python functions expect only ordinary strings and it is impossible to fake it in any way.
 There is no way to get the full functionality of regular strings from `LazyString`, except to convert `LazyString` to `str`, like this: